Dynamic Neighborhood Construction for Structured Large Discrete Action Spaces: Numerical Results

 The remainder of this section focuses on algorithmic performance, i.e., the average performance during testing.
 Here, we omit the analyses of algorithms that are not capable of learning performant policies at all for the respective environments.
-To this end, Figure~\ref{fig:results} shows the expected test return evaluated after a different number of training iterations and averaged over \(10\) random seeds.
-We log the policy 1000 times during training to perform test evaluations.
+We report results for solving the MILP, which does not scale beyond the maze environment, in Appendix \ref{appendix:milp}.
+For all performant benchmarks, Figure~\ref{fig:results} shows the expected test return evaluated after a different number of training iterations and averaged over \(50\) random seeds.

-The left column depicts the results for the Maze environment.
-We observe that \gls{VAC} is unable to find a good policy already for a ``smaller'' action spaces of size $2^{12}$ (\(>4\)k actions) actions.
+The two figures in the top row depict the results for the maze environment.
+We observe that \gls{VAC} is unable to find a good policy already for ``smaller'' action spaces of size $2^{12}$ actions.
 The other algorithms do not differ significantly in their performance.
-We note however that \gls{DNC} requires more iterations to learn than \gls{knn} and \gls{LAR} and by design exhibits higher variance. \gls{DNC} performs a search process that includes random search steps, and is hence prone to higher variance.
-When considering $2^{28}$ actions, we observe that only \gls{DNC} and MinMax are able to learn a performant policy that is close to the goal of 100.
-All other algorithms run out of memory before starting the training process, as they require to either define the action space {a priori} (\gls{knn}, \gls{VAC}) or learn an embedding for every single action (\gls{LAR}).
-We note that for this relatively simple environment with low reward variance, the benefit of considering neighbors to \(\boldsymbol{\hat{a}}\) is limited, such that \gls{DNC} does not outperform MinMax but obtains a similar performance.
+We note that for this relatively simple environment with low reward variance and smooth $Q$-value distribution, the benefit of considering neighbors to \(\boldsymbol{\hat{a}}\) is limited, such that \gls{DNC} does not outperform MinMax but obtains a similar performance.
 Hence, if continuous actions can already be accurately mapped to discrete ones, evaluating neighbors has limited added value.